ibm-cloudintegration/CP4I-PoT-Public/APIC-labs/APICforGraphQL/ReadMe.md

 1. Now from the new browser tab

     1. Enter the Application clientID you captured above.
-    1. Enter the below getCustomers Gra[hQL Query into the body.
+    1. Enter the below getCustomers GraphQL Query into the body.
         ```
         query MyQuery {
           getCustomers {